aecombs/TaxSoftwareReconciliation/README.txt

 To use this script, you'll need to replace the mock data in `eway_clients.csv` and `lacerte_clients.csv` with your actual client data.

-You'll also need update the `preparers.py` file.
+You'll also need update the `preparers.py` file in the `reconciliation` module.
 The required changes are as follows.

 # Update the `preparers` dict to list each preparer's representative number as the key with the corresponding name as it appears in eWay as the value